-You only receive benefits when you get services from an in-network provider.
+When you use an in-network provider, you will receive quality healthcare and will have a higher level of benefits.
 Use Find Care on your Member Dashboard to choose an in-network provider.
 You may contact Customer Service if you need help.
-Your member ID cards will list your network.
+Your member ID card will list your network.